Embrace it ALL

 Time went on, the event music began..yet no one was in that seat.
 A little intuitive thought came to me that I needed to go out to the lobby, and find the person who was meant to sit there…I almost dismissed it.
 I mentioned it to my daughter who confirmed I needed to go if that is what I was thinking.
 So out I went.

-Well, I stood out there in the mass confusion of everyone coming in, and I felt a bit stupid, well really stupid.
-Just standing and looking at groups as they walked in.
-How in the world was I going to find someone all by themselves as everyone was laughing and chattering with others..this was another one of my dumb ideas I thought.
-Remembering that I always have these adventurous romantic notions of being called to something.
+Well, I stood out there in the mass confusion of everyone coming in, and I felt a bit stupid, actually, really stupid.
+I was just standing and looking at groups as they walked in.
+How in the world was I going to find someone all by themselves?
+Everyone was laughing and chattering with others, walking by me.
+This was another one of my dumb ideas I thought.
+Remembering that I always have these adventurous, romantic notions of being called to something.
 “Here you go again…”

-After a while of questioning myself..it came to mind..(I am sure now, not unprompted) ”SO….this is where faith comes in I guess..when you feel unsure because you listened to a little call..just do it.
+After a while of questioning myself..a thought came to mind.
+“SO….this is where faith comes in I guess..when you feel unsure because you listened to a little call..just do it.
 Stop thinking of yourself…this is about faith, so now have some!”

-Soon, I decided I needed to go to the door where people where still coming in..”she isn’t in here yet” I was thinking.
-So I waited which seemed like a long time, because the music for the event had started, and I was missing it!”
+Soon, I felt I needed to go to the door where people where still coming in..”she isn’t in here yet” I was thinking.
+So I waited which seemed like a long time, because the music for the event had started, and I was missing it!

-We walked in together, as she happily expressed her delight and surprise.
-“This must be what it feels like when you get to heaven and an angel says…”I have been waiting for you….”
+We walked in together, as she happily expressed her delight and surprise, saying “This must be what it feels like when you get to heaven and an angel says…”I have been waiting for you….”
 (So cute).
-I still wasn’t sure this was any big deal, as I walked in with her, in fact… with a new lack of faith I thought…”What if I got the wrong one!!??” …..Sheesh Beverly…really?
+I still wasn’t sure this was any big deal, as I walked in with her.
+In fact with a new lack of faith I thought…”What if I got the wrong one!!??” …..Sheesh Beverly…really?

-When we had time to talk, she shared some of the difficulty she was going through, how it had come to a pinnacle in the past few days, and how she had felt so isolated going to this event alone.
+At the break we had time to talk, she shared some of the difficulty she was going through, how it had come to a pinnacle in the past few days, and how she had felt so isolated going to this event alone.
+She noted that she almost didn’t come, because she felt so bad going alone.
 She was sweet and positive with a wonderful spirit, yet she expressed what a difference it made to her to have us there with her, with tears in her eyes.